To understand the importance of key performance indicators, let’s recap Business Process Management main steps:

 You can’t optimize what you can’t measure

 Key performance indicators (KPIs) are essential to measure and subsequently improve business processes in an organization.
-It is crucial for a BPM suite (like Flokzu) to provide tools that automatically measure these indicators.
-Plus, the information must be displayed in an intuitive and simple way.
-Before jumping to conclusions don’t forget to compare results with other indicators to prove (or disprove) the initial hypotheses.
+It is crucial for a BPM Suite (like Flokzu) to provide tools that automatically measure these indicators.
+Naturally, the BPM Suite should display the information in an intuitive and simple way.
+Before jumping to conclusions don’t forget to compare results with other indicators to prove (or reject) the initial hypotheses.